rifqifarhansyah/FloodFill-SimplePaint/README.md

 - `Erase the canvas` using `Right Click` on mouse
 - Choose `Algorithm` to solve the flood-fill problem by `Press C` on keyboard
 - Select a `Random Color` to fill the canvas by `Left Click` on color fill rectangle
+- Use `bucket tool` to fill the canvas with the choosen color by press `f` button on keyboard

 <a name="technologies-used"></a>